Brooklyn is the most heavily populated borough in New York City with more than 2.6 million residents.

 What Happens After You Get a Traffic Ticket in Brooklyn

 When you are issued a ticket in NYC, the first thing to know is that you’re given 15 days to respond.
-It’s not necessarily a very “hard” deadline but you’ll want to decide how your handling the case much sooner than later.
+It’s not necessarily a very “hard” deadline but you’ll want to decide how you’re handling the case much sooner than later.

 Whether you choose to fight the ticket by pleading not guilty or decide to accept it and plead guilty, you can make your intentions known via the TVB online portal or via mail.
 We’ll always recommend using the portal so there’s no delay and there’s confirmation of the transaction.
 We also recommend speaking to one of our attorneys as soon as possible before you make your decision, especially if you are tempted to enter a guilty plea and just pay the ticket.

-Fighting Your Ticket in the Borough of Brooklyn
+Fighting Your Ticket

 If you choose to plead not guilty, you will be issued a court date and assigned to a particular TVB office, typically the one closest to where you received the citation.

 Ultimately, an attorney’s first job is to put you in a position to make an informed decision regarding how you’ll want to handle the case.
 If retained, the traffic attorney’s job in NYC then turns to a focus on dismissing the ticket(s) at hand.

-Speak to a Traffic Ticket Attorney in Brooklyn Today
+Speak With a Traffic Ticket Lawyer Today

 If you’ve been issued a traffic ticket in Brooklyn, always remember that you have the right to fight it.